Course Catalog

 5 units

 Explores forgetting as an essential and adaptive process in human memory.
 Topics include: intentional and unintentional forms of forgetting; the (re)constructive nature of memory; and cases of extreme remembering.
-Prerequisite(s): satisfaction of Entry Level Writing and Composition requirements and course 3 or 100.
-Enrollment restricted to senior psychology and cognitive science majors.
+Satisfies the senior seminar requirement.
+Satisfies the senior comprehensive requirement.
+Prerequisite(s): satisfaction of Entry Level Writing and Composition requirements and PSYC 100.
+Enrollment is restricted to senior psychology and cognitive science majors.
 Enrollment limited to 30.

 PSYC 139K